pyramidi0n/abnf-match/README.md

 The default value of `minimum` is `0`.
 The default value of `maximum` is the number of octets remaining before the `upper` bound is reached.

+The keyword argument `padding` tells the rule to, after matching `n` octets and preparing to return `n`, instead return `n - padding`.
+As rules are matched linearly, this is useful for breaking out of a deceptive match where a pattern of length `n` is immediately followed by a strict subset of that pattern of length `padding`.
+By returning `n - padding`, the next rule is allowed to match against that subset.

 ### specific-repetition